DrslumpLin/OpenTca/README.md

 corresponding libraries in your VS program.
 (I build the program with Visual studio s2017 on a 64-bit Windows PC.)

-**For linux users:**
+**For Linux users:**
 you need to install all the external libraries and rebuild the program.
 Unfortunately, I havenot find time to test the code in a Linux PC.

 ## 5. Sample data

-We provide two datasets for those who want to test the program, both dataset are download from Openstreetmap(OSM).
-The test area is part of Munich, Germany.
+We provide two datasets for those who want to test the program, both datasets are download from Openstreetmap(OSM).
+The test area is part of Munich, Germany. please see the folder "./Test data"

-A shp file of undirected road network:
-A shp file of point-based facilities:
+*road_network.shp*: a shp file of undirected road network *subway_stations.shp*: a shp file of point-based facilities

 ## 6. Contributors